iterative/dvc.org/content/docs/gto/get-started.md

 ---
 description:
-  'Learn how you can use GTO to create Artifact Registry in Git repository'
+  'Learn how you can use GTO to create an artifact registry in a Git repository'
 ---

 # Get Started

-GTO helps you manage machine learning artifact versions in a Git repository, and their deployment stages (testing, shadow, production, etc.).
+GTO helps you manage machine learning <abbr>artifact</abbr> versions in a Git repository, and their deployment stages (testing, shadow, production, etc.).

 Assuming GTO is already [installed](/doc/gto/install) in your Python environment, let's clone an [example model registry] and review it's current